 - Unique Item Requests will have an impact on cost-per-use calculations.

-In the two following blog posts, we will look at the changes in Release 5 of the CoP regarding book and database usage analysis.
+In the next blog post, we will look at the changes in Release 5 of the CoP regarding book and database usage analysis.

 You can find more information on COUNTER statistics and on Release 5: